EricFrancey/music-visualizers/README.md

 ### Compression:
 - Add to instruments individually or on master chain
-- Use a preset if you can, or ajdust threshold and gain until it sounds good
+- Use a preset if you can, or adjust threshold and gain until it sounds good
 - You can use multiple compressors

 ### Gain (limiter):